Top image: Still, ‘Sexy Beast’ (2000) dir. Jonathan Glazer

 In the sun bleached tranquility of southern Spain’s Agua Amarga, Kingsley’s jarring aggression and psychotic mannerisms will rouse you from your hazy slumber like an angry mosquito.
 As you take heart from the fact your burn will never be as bad as Ray’s, sit back and revel in “the sheer fuck off-ness of it all”.

-Swinton, a recovering rock star who is virtually mute for the duration of the film, is brought to the point of temptation by Feinnes, her gregarious former lover, while her hunky partner is seduced by Feinnes’ daughter, played by Dakota Johnson.
-Apart from a poignant (if inadvertent) message about the refugee crisis, it’s also a good watch for those short on summer holiday inspo.
+Swinton, a recovering rock star who is virtually mute for the duration of the film, is brought to the point of temptation by Fiennes, her gregarious former lover, while her hunky partner is seduced by Fiennes’ daughter, played by Dakota Johnson.
+Apart from a poignant (if inadvertent) message on the refugee crisis, it’s also a good watch for those short on summer holiday inspo.

 (Read our interview with Director Guadagnino here)

-In an airless, mosquito riddled underworld heated by a merciless sun, the men try and navigate their way up the Nùng delta to accomplish their mission.
-However, it soon becomes clear that losing their way in the dense jungle is only a precursor to losing themselves along the way.
+In an airless, mosquito-riddled underworld heated by a merciless sun, the men try and navigate their way up the Nùng Delta to accomplish their mission.
+It soon becomes clear however that losing their way in the dense jungle is only a precursor to losing themselves along the way.

-When temperatures reach Mercury-boiling temperatures, there’s no better relief than jumping in a nice cool swimming pool.
+When the Mercury begins to soar, there is no better relief than a swimming pool.
 As Ned Merrill in the 1968 film The Swimmer, Bert Lancaster knows this only too well.

 Few films have embedded themselves into everyday vernacular quite like Hitchcock’s Rear Window.
 So much so that people will legitimately refer to the act of looking through somebody else’s window as ‘doing a Rear Window‘.
 This time we’re back in New York for another heatwave setting, which is integral to the plot since it forces everyone to have their windows down and curtains open, giving James Stewart the ideal opportunity for some long-lensed snooping while he recovers from a broken leg.